Language section number:

 The Hellenic Cultural Foundation of Tucson offers scholarships for full-time University of Arizona students who are studying Modern Greek.
 There is an annual deadline for the application every spring: https://hcf.arizona.edu/scholarships/.
 Scholarship awards can be used for the program fee for Modern Greek classes through the Critical Languages Program.
 In addition, the Hellenic Cultural Foundation awards the annual Ariana Mercedes Economou Award for Excellence in Modern Greek Language to a student in the Modern Greek classes.

-For students enrolled in Modern Greek for the first time at the UArizona CLP there are scholarship awards available through the Hellenic Cultural Foundation to reimburse students for the Critical Language Program fee.
-Students wishing to apply for these scholarships should email email@example.com with your name, address, major/graduate program, a short discussion of why you chose to study Modern Greek, and how the scholarship is important to you financially.
-Requests are accepted from the beginning of the semester until the mid-terms, and funds will be sent after the Withdrawal period has ended.
+For students enrolled in Modern Greek for the first time at the UArizona CLP there are HCF Critical Language Study Scholarships available through the Hellenic Cultural Foundation to reimburse students for the Critical Language Program fee.
+Students wishing to apply for these scholarships should email firstname.lastname@example.org with your name, address, major/graduate program, a short discussion of why you chose to study Modern Greek and how the scholarship is important to you financially.
+The deadline is October 1 each year.
+Funds will be sent to the students after the withdrawal period for the semester has ended.